 How We Got Here

-The Hero’s Journey is a well-known and oft-used storytelling structure.
-But while you’ve undoubtedly read and watched stories that used it well, you may not be familiar with how each step functions.
+The Hero's Journey is a well-known and oft-used mythological storytelling structure.
+Devised first by Joseph Campbell in his book The Hero With a Thousand Faces, the Hero's Journey has been organized into Christopher Vogler's twelve-step structure that many stories and films follow today.
+While you've undoubtedly read and watched stories that use this story model, you may not be familiar with how each step functions.

 To reach the crucial Resurrection step, your hero must travel a long road:

-- Your hero will always begin in some sort of Ordinary World, a place where no one expects much of anyone.
+- Your hero will always begin in some sort of Ordinary World, a slice of normal life where no one expects much of anyone.

 - Then they experience a Call to Adventure that they are definitely not ready for, at least yet.